Lev135/FineTeX/README.md

 Contributing
 ---
 I'll be very glad if someone wants to contribute to this project.
-All constructive ideas language features are welcome &mdash; you can open issue at [github](https://github.com/Lev135/latex-generator/issues).
+All constructive ideas language features are welcome &mdash; you can open an issue at [github](https://github.com/Lev135/latex-generator/issues).
 Also the project really needs examples and guides.